What dangers does modernization pose against homeliness

 Some restrictions on technology use.

-A more strict approach regarding doing house chores.
+A stricter approach regarding doing house chores.

 Shared activity.